Updated April 2026

 Sexuality

 I'm straight.
+When I was 15 I thought I was gay for a stretch.
+I'd later realize I wasn't, I was just autistic and reading myself wrong.
 I had one gay interaction with an old friend that made me feel grossed out.
 I have gay friends but most if not all of them have come onto me at some point, which doesn't just turn me off but genuinely disgusts me.
 Worth noting for the trust and boundaries stuff.

 Friendships

 I lost most of my friends around 2020.
-My best friend stuck around and still calls me, but he moved to Vancouver Island a year or two ago out of nowhere.
-Felt abandoned.
+My best friend stuck around and still calls me, but he moved to Vancouver Island a year or two ago.
 He's visited once in two years.
-I don't really see him anymore and don't really feel like we're friends, or ever were, aside from the fact that he lived a 10-minute walk away in my neighbourhood.
+We've drifted apart.
+It felt like losing the last person who was actually around.

 Housing

+They kicked me out as soon as I turned 18.
+That was the first time.
+I lived in my car periodically at age 24 before they eventually let me back in -- no explanation for either decision.
 In summer 2024 I was homeless for several months after things got bad at home with my family.
 I lived in a car I had recently purchased until it broke down on me.
 My parents moved me into an AirBnB for a few months until they let me move back in.
 I don't know why I was kicked out.
 I don't know what made them let me back in or what I said.
 That uncertainty is its own source of trauma.
-I don't trust my family to create a basic, simple, safe environment for me, and that goes all the way back to birth.
-I have never felt safe in my own house, whether I have a job or pay rent or not.
-People want to lord power over one another, whether they allow you to live under their roof or not.
-They always want something from you.
+The uncertainty around housing and family trust goes all the way back.
+Feeling safe at home has never been a given for me.
+His garage door business, Best Choice Garage Doors, has run advertisements using a photo of me taken when I was around ten, without any agreement or compensation.

 Mental Health